canonical-web-and-design/tutorials.ubuntu.com/tutorials/server/maas-esxi-quickstart/maas-esxi-quickstart.md

 ## Next steps and finding help
 Duration: 0:01

 MAAS has been designed to be a modern, agile machine provisioning solution, enabling both physical and virtual infrastructure.
-MAAS can optimize the utilisation of existing small to medium scale IT infrastructure using VM pods.
-We have quickly transformed a single physical server into a lightweight, reliable virtual machine management node.
-The pod abstraction is very powerful and flexible, and if you need help as you are using it reach out to:
+MAAS can deploy Ubuntu, CentOS, RHEL, Windows and now ESXi like a bare-metal cloud.
+If you need help as you are using it reach out to:

 -   [MAAS discourse](https://discourse.maas.io)
 -   [IRC-based support](https://wiki.ubuntu.com/IRC/ChannelList)